wp-plugins/launchkey/readme.txt

 6. Locate the "LaunchKey" settings section and enter your "App Key" and "Secret Key" from step 3.

+7. Now you need to pair your LaunchKey user with your WordPress account.
+There are two ways to accomplish this.
+A) Click on Users > Your Profile and find "LaunchKey Options."
+Click on the "pair" link and complete the login with LaunchKey.
+After successful LaunchKey login your Users > Profile "LaunchKey Options" will indicate that your accounts are paired and you are done.

-7. Now logout of the admin section.
-"Login with LaunchKey" should be visible on the bottom of the login form.
+B) Log out of the admin section.
+"Log in with LaunchKey" should be visible on the bottom of the login form.
 Click through and authenticate with LaunchKey.

-8. On the first success you will be asked to login with your username/password to create the initial user pairing.
+On the first success you will be asked to login with your username/password to create the initial user pairing.

-9. After logging in with your username/password for the last time you are done.
+After logging in with your username/password for the last time you are done.

 Simply login with LaunchKey from this point forward!